 Office Workers with Chronic Pain

 Sitting for hours creates predictable patterns of muscle tightness and fascial restriction.
-Hip flexors shorten, chest muscles tighten, and upper back muscles weaken.
+Hip flexors shorten, chest muscles tighten, upper back muscles weaken.
 ART addresses these patterns effectively when combined with postural correction.

 People Who Haven’t Responded to Other Treatments